octo-kumo/ctf-writeups/2024-waniCTF/web/elec.md

 ---
 created: 2024-06-21T22:48
-updated: 2024-06-23T08:43
+updated: 2024-06-23T19:24
+tags:
+  - fav
 ---

 # Elec
-# Analysis
+## Analysis

 - Seems to be XSS, but the flag is stored on the file system `/flag`.
 - It's an electron app
-# Probing
+## Probing

-First let's prob it with bunch of XSS payloads, check fields on `window` etc.
+First let's prob it with a bunch of XSS payloads, check fields on `window` etc.

 To prevent the script from running on my own computer, I've set a `localStorage` item called `no-go`.